Important Considerations in Selecting a Load Cell

 Determining your capacity requirements is just as important as the aforementioned characteristics.
 Define your minimum and maximum capacity requirements.
 Be sure to select the capacity over the maximum operating load and determine all extraneous load

 and moments prior to selecting the capacity.
-Note: extraneous load and moments increase combined stress which accelerate fatigue and will also affect the performance and accuracy if the correct load cell is not selected.
+Note: extraneous load and moments increase combined stress which accelerates fatigue and will also affect the performance and accuracy if the correct load cell is not selected.
 Most in-line sensors such as the S-Beam are not designed with extraneous load and moment capability.
 For endurance or fatigue applications try to operate at 50% or lower of the rated capacity or use a Fatigue Rated Sensor already designed by the manufacturer.

 Next define your size requirements (width, weight, height, length, etc) and specification requirements (output, nonlinearity